-- Missing or improperly sized vibration absorbers lead to damage of the motor, impeller, and installation site. - ▶ Always mount fan with suitable vibration absorbers. - Mount suitable vibration absorbers on the mounting holes of the support. - Select the vibration absorbers according to the following table in consideration of the installation position and the size or total weight of the fan ⇒ Chap.
-4.3.1 [ ≥ 22].
+- Missing or improperly sized vibration absorbers lead to damage of the electric motor, impeller, and installation site. - ▶ Always mount fan with suitable vibration absorbers. - Mount suitable vibration absorbers on the mounting holes of the support ⇒ Chap.
+6.5.1 [▶ 38].

-Suitable vibration absorbers for floor/wall mounting
+Suitable vibration absorbers for floor mounting